Bryan and Laura's Adoption Story: Joy Mixed With Pain

 Wrestling with the complexities of emotion in adoption is difficult.
 There is this immense joy in being a mother to a precious child while being ever mindful of the sacrifice and sorrow of the first mama who made it possible.
 In adoption, pain is always mixed with beauty and that's definitely the case for adoptive mamas considering the loss that their child's birth parents experience.

 Laura knows this complexity well.
 She's been journaling some letters/thoughts to her daughter's birth mom throughout their adoption journey about the joy mixed with pain.
-Bryan and Laura started with me at Christian Adoption Consultants in February, were home study ready in May, and were matched in August.
+Bryan and Laura started with me in February, were home study ready in May, and were matched in August.
 I have loved watching them become parents but even more than that, I have loved watching the love that they have for their daughter's birth mom.
 Grab some tissues as you get a glimpse into the heart of an adoptive mama.

 (Photo credit for all photos: Jessica Thompson)